Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Scaling Relations

 Scaling relations play an important role in the theory of superconductivity assisting the search for new high-temperature superconductors with record parameters.
 These relations can emerge as a result of numerous experiments lacking any reliable theoretical substantiation.
 Or else they can be derived from insufficiently reliable theoretical considerations, but subsequently be supported by a lot of experiments.
 By way of example we refer to Uemura law considered in the previous section.

 The theory presented here enables us to give a natural explanation to some important scaling relations.
-In particular, in this section we will derive Alexandrov's formula~\cite{67,68} and Homes's scaling law.

-{\bf{Alexandrov's formula.}} As was mentioned above (§7), in an anisotropic case formula \eqref{68} takes on the form:
+In particular, in this section we will derive Alexandrov's formula~\cite{67,68} and Homes's scaling~law. \begin{itemize} \item {\bf Alexandrov's formula} As was mentioned in~\cite{Lakhno-ACMP}, in an anisotropic case formula \eqref{68} takes on the form:

 It is convenient to pass on in formula \eqref{75} from quantities $n_{bp}$, $M_{||}$, $M_{\bot}$ which can hardly be determined in experiments to quantities which are easily measured experimentally:

 where $\lambda _{ab}=\lambda_{||}$, $\lambda_c=\lambda _{\bot}$ are London lengths of penetration into the planes of layers and in perpendicular direction, respectively; $R_H$ is Hall coefficient.
 In expressions \eqref{76} the light velocity is assumed to be equal to unity: $c=1$.
 With the use of relations \eqref{76} and \eqref{75} we get: